Testing the chemical homogeneity of chemically tagged dissolved birth clusters

-Because the repeats residuals do not necessarily consist of the same stars as the ones we are analyzing, they are consequently masked by the \texttt{APOGEE\_PIXMASK} bitmask in different areas, which results in the synthetic spectra being masked in additional places in comparison to the observed spectra.
+Because the repeats residuals do not necessarily consist of the same stars as the ones we are analysing, they are consequently masked by the \texttt{APOGEE\_PIXMASK} bitmask in different areas, which results in the synthetic spectra being masked in additional places in comparison to the observed spectra.
 To account for this, we mask the observed spectra in these places as well.
-Additionally, we notice that there are some individual repeats with absolute values that are unrealistically large, and as such affect our results for constraints on the intrinsic abundance scatter for our clusters.
-We assume this is due to a systematic error and avoid these repeats by masking out any pixels in both the simulated and observed spectra that correspond to the individual randomly selected repeats that are $> 6\sigma$ from the mean of the repeats.
+Additionally, we notice there are some individual repeats with unrealistically large absolute values which affect our results.
+We assume this is due to systematic error and avoid these repeats by masking out any pixels in the simulated and observed spectra that correspond to individual randomly selected repeats that are $> 6\sigma$ away from the mean of the repeats.

-After we produce these spectra using all of the above considerations, we model the synthetic spectra in the same way as the observed stellar spectra, using the one-dimensional initial stellar mass model described in Section~\ref{sec:model}.

-In summary, we produce synthetic spectra for each cluster using the \textsc{PSM} code from \cite{psm} by drawing a random value of intrinsic abundance scatter and using this value to simulate the chemical abundances of the cluster in question.
-We make these synthetic spectra look as similar to the observed spectra as possible by applying a variety of masking procedures and by producing synthetic noise that we add to the simulated spectra.

-\subsection{Summary of Uncertainty Corrections}
+\subsection{Summary of uncertainty corrections}

-Once we generate the synthetic spectra, we apply the corrections described in Section~\ref{sec:uncertainty} to both the observed and simulated spectra.
-The order in which we apply the corrections are outlined here:
+Once we generate the synthetic spectra, we apply the corrections described in Section~\ref{sec:uncertainty} to the observed and simulated spectra.
+The order in which we apply the corrections is outlined here: